-Applicants will require 80 UCAS points.
-However, in line with the widening participation brief and lifelong learning strategy, the Institute will also encourage applications from non-traditional learners who lack formal academic qualifications.
-All such non-traditional applicants will be interviewed, given a short-term photography-related exercise to complete and asked to submit a short essay; these tasks are intended to assess the applicant’s abilities both technically and academically.
-The submitted work will be judged, taking into account the applicant’s academic potential and relevant experience.
+All such non-standard applicants will be interviewed, given a short-term photography-related exercise to complete and asked to submit a short essay; these tasks are intended to assess the applicant’s abilities both technically and academically.
+The submitted work will be judged, taking into account the applicant’s academic potential and relevant work/experience.

 What you will learn

-These modules are designed to provide you with a balance of practising photography within commercial genres against exploring the potential for non-commercial genres to extend the boundaries of photography.
+Modules at Level 5 are designed to provide you with a balance of practising photography within commercial genres against exploring the potential for non-commercial genres to extend the boundaries of photography.
+These modules are:

 Learning & Teaching Methods

+At degree level, photography has been delivered within the Institute since 2003.
 The Institute therefore has both a committed and experienced course team and the resources needed to deliver the course successfully.
 The new FdA in Photography provides students with experience of working in a variety of genres of photography, both commercial and non-commercial, whilst building confidence with equipment and key concepts.
-The programme is designed to appeal equally to students interested in pursuing a career in commercial photography and those who are interested in photography as a means of cultural and personal expression, or who would like to practice documentary or fine art photography.
+The programme is designed to appeal equally to students interested in pursuing a career in commercial photography, and those who are interested in photography as a means of cultural and personal expression, or who would like to practice documentary or fine art photography.
 Upon completion of the independent project in the second year of the course, you will have self-published your work and will therefore have something with which to market your skills as a photographer when you graduate from the programme.

-Upon completion of the degree, you may progress on to a Level 6 ‘top-up’ programme giving you a degree in photography.
+Upon completion of the degree, you may progress on to a Level 6 ‘top-up’ programme giving you a full BA (Hons) in Photography, of which TEC Partnership is committed to offering.
+It is likely that the top-up programme will be validated under new TEC Partnership Degree Awarding Powers.
 From here, you may continue on to studying photography at postgraduate level, or progress on to a teaching qualification such as a PGCE.